yoctoproject/poky/documentation/profile-manual/usage.rst

-The tracing and profiling infrastructure in Linux has become unified in a way that allows us to use the same tool with a completely different set of counters, not just the standard hardware counters that traditional tools have had to restrict themselves to (of course the traditional tools can also make use of the expanded possibilities now available to them, and in some cases have, as mentioned previously).
+The tracing and profiling infrastructure in Linux has become unified in a way that allows us to use the same tool with a completely different set of counters, not just the standard hardware counters that traditional tools have had to restrict themselves to (the traditional tools can now actually make use of the expanded possibilities now available to them, and in some cases have, as mentioned previously).

 We can get a list of the available events that can be used to profile a